Carlos Rodríguez (footballer, born 1997): Club career

+Monterrey

+2016–17: Debut season

 Rodríguez originally hailed from C.F.
 Monterrey's youth academy.
 He made his professional debut with Monterrey on 28 September 2016, in a 2016–17 CONCACAF Champions League group stage match against Don Bosco, winning 3–0.

+2017–18: Loan to Toledo

 Loaned out to Spanish third division team Toledo, he made 30 league appearances along with scoring three goals.

+2018–19: Return to Monterrey, Copa MX, and first CONCACAF Champions League title

 Returning to Monterrey for the 2018–19 season, he made his Liga MX debut on 20 October 2018, coming on as a substitute in a 2–1 victory over Toluca.
 He would score his first goal with Monterrey on 15 February 2019, in a 3–2 victory over Monarcas Morelia.
 He would prove to be a vital part of the club as they would win the 2019 CONCACAF Champions League Finals against town rivals Tigres UANL and be included in the competition's Team of the Tournament.

+2019–20: First league title and El Triplete

 On 14 December, in the 2019 FIFA Club World Cup quarter-final match against Al Sadd, he would score Monterrey's third goal in a 3–2 victory.
 At the end of the month, he disputed in both legs of the Apertura championship finals against América.
 He would score an own goal in the first leg but Monterrey eventually won the match with a 2–1 score.
 After a 1–2 loss in the second leg, Monterrey would win the finals after defeating América in a penalty shoot-out.
 He was eventually included in the Best XI of the Apertura 2019.

 With Monterrey's victory of the 2019–20 Copa MX, they had obtained the continental treble.

+2021–22: Second CONCACAF Champions League title and departure

+On 28 December 2021, it was confirmed that Rodríguez would sign for Cruz Azul in an exchange deal for Luis Romo.

+Cruz Azul

+On 6 January 2022, Cruz Azul officially announced the signing of Rodríguez with a four-year contract.